 Retirement Plan Contributions

 Some employers also allow you to make contributions directly to a retirement plan — such as a 401k or 403b plan — through payroll deductions.
 When you make contributions to a pre-tax plan such as a traditional 401k or 403b plan, that portion of your paycheck isn’t subject to income tax withholding.
 However, you still pay payroll taxes on the money.

 In addition, your employer might make contributions to the retirement plan on your behalf.
-For example, your employer might agree to match your contributions to a 401k plan up to 4 percent of your salary.
-Not only do these matching contributions amount to extra money from your employer, but you also don't have to pay any income taxes or payroll taxes on the employer contribution.
+For example, your employer might agree to match your contributions to a 401k plan up to 4% of your salary.
+Not only do these matching contributions amount to extra money from your employer, but you also don’t have to pay any income taxes or payroll taxes on the employer contribution.
 You will, however, pay taxes on distributions.

 Usually, getting a bonus brings great joy to an employee’s face — until she sees how much of the bonus she actually takes home.
 Bonuses are subject to different withholding rules than a normal paycheck, and this often results in a lot more money being withheld.

-These percentages are on top of any withholding for payroll taxes and state and local income taxes.
-But the money isn't gone for good.
-If the amount withheld exceeds the taxes you actually owe when you file taxes, you'll get the excess back as a tax refund.
+Note that these percentages are on top of any withholding for payroll taxes and state and local income taxes.
+But the money isn’t gone for good.
+If the amount withheld exceeds the taxes you actually owe when you file taxes, you’ll get the excess back as a tax refund.